Personalize selling with product rec quizzes 👉

 To cross-tabulate your data, you’ll need to map another variable onto this one.

-Now with these results, you can plug them into a Google Sheet and start to see if there are any correlations:
+With these results, you can plug them into a Google Sheet and start to see if there are any correlations:

-Comparing survey data
+Benchmarking survey data

 Data means very little to us without context and meaning.
-Turning your numbers into percentages makes comparisons easier, but although proportionally we can recognize exactly what 75% means, how can we know if that is good?
+Turning your numbers into percentages makes comparisons easier, but although proportionally, we can recognize exactly what 75% means, how can we know if that is good?

 The answer is benchmarks.